mpecan/upsert/docs/postgresql.md

 ON CONFLICT (username) DO NOTHING
 ```

 This can be useful when you want to insert records only if they don't already exist.
+This is how the `IgnoringAllFields` feature is implemented in PostgreSQL - when all update columns are ignored, the dialect automatically uses `DO NOTHING` instead of `DO UPDATE SET`.

 ## Limitations